Chapter 6 Section D: Criminal cases in the courts

 If the magistrate does not deal with you under section 32 or section 33, you can still give the magistrate the details of your mental illness as part of what is called a 'plea in mitigation' (that is, the things you want the magistrate to consider before you are sentenced).
 This can include reports from health care professionals and community mental health services.
 This sort of information might also be included in a pre-sentence report (usually prepared by the Probation and Parole Service), which is sometimes requested by the magistrate before you are sentenced.

-One of the reasons for this is that you must have a treatment plan before a magistrate will make an order under Section 32.
-The lawyer is not the person who prepares this plan, but he or she is the best person to arrange for the plan (if you don't already have one) to be prepared and to make sure that you are at court when you have to be.
+One of the reasons for this is that you must have a treatment plan before a magistrate will make an order under section 32.
+The lawyer is not the person who prepares this plan, but he or she is the best person to arrange for the plan (if you don't already have one) to be prepared by the treating team in the mental health facility or by a psychiatrist in the community and to make sure that you are at court when you have to be.

 A treatment plan could include the following information about you: